-\paragraph{Reconstruction rate.} Relation (\ref{eq-svd-reconstr}) was used to compute the reconstruction rate.
+\paragraph{Reconstruction rate} Relation (\ref{eq-svd-reconstr}) was used to compute the reconstruction rate.
 The denominator is the same for all methods and its value is obtained using the classical \textit{svd} method result.
 The numerator is computed using the result of each method.
-The reconstruction rate is relatively the same for all methods.
+The reconstruction rate is almost the same for all methods.
 A very small difference appears for the \textit{rsvd} method when $r\geq 50$.

-\paragraph{Mean squared error.} The differences between the singular values of each method and those obtained using the classical method where computed and used to calculate a mean squared error (MSE).
+\paragraph{Mean squared error} The differences between the singular values of each method and those obtained using the classical method where computed and used to calculate the MSE.
 The \textit{propack.svd} and the \textit{RSpectra} methods have quasi similar reconstruction rate as the classical \textit{svd} method.
+The first $20$ singular values obtained by all methods are relatively accurate.
 The \textit{irlba} method has near zero MSE value.
 The \textit{psvd} and \textit{rsvd} methods have more than zero MSE values.
-The \textit{psvd} method MSE can be improved by using more iterations ($200$ were used for the results presented) or modification of the settings $q$ and/or $\eta$.
-The \textit{rsvd} method has relatively higher MSE value and can lead to a significant gap between singular values, see Table \ref{tab-svd-d3} showing the last $10$ singular values for $r=100$.
-From the results of the \textit{rsvd} method, we observed that the first $50$ estimates obtained using $r=100$ are more accurate than those obtained using $r=50$.
-The first $20$ singular values obtained by all methods are relatively accurate. \begin{small}
+The \textit{rsvd} method has relatively higher MSE value and can lead to a significant gap between singular values, see Table \ref{tab-svd-d3} showing $10$ singular values when $r=100$ (a) or when $r=150$ (b).